Chapter Five VI

 There’s a master bath we could play basketball in.
 We drag him there.
 There are no outside windows, the only exit is the door to the bedroom.
 We seal the house tight.
-Surveillance hauls off the dog and takes it to an animal shelter.
 Minders watch the house.
 If there is something unexpected, they’ll text me or handle it.
-Obviously the security system is off, he was expecting the maid.
+The security system is off, he was expecting the maid.

 “I need to find out what kind of razors this chump uses.”

 Nikko, “He’s got a standard Gillette and a can of Satin Care in the shower.”

 “Shower floor is damp, dab of cream on the ledge.”

 “I like my psychos neat.
 He’s pretty well equipped too,” his cock is limp, I guess an eight hard, but I’m no expert, or even an amateur.